TamaraAlhajj/bit-manipulation/README.md

-# README #
+# Error Correction Code Using Bit Manipulation #

+Last Modified: January 13, 2017

 ### What is this repository for? ###

-* Date: January 13, 2017
-* COMP2401 Assignment 1 Part 2 Programming – Error Correction Code
+* COMP2401 Assignment 1
-* Objective: To understand and implement bit manipulation of integers
+* Objectives: To understand and implement bit manipulation of integers to transmit a message by correctly setting parity bits.
+Then receive correct messages with the functions for error correction and converting from short integer to char.

 ### How do I get set up? ###